Majapahit: Chinese sources

-The Trowulan archaeological area has become the centre for the study of Majapahit history.
-The aerial and satellite imagery has revealed an extensive network of canals crisscrossing the Majapahit capital.
-Recent archaeological findings from April 2011 indicate the Majapahit capital was much larger than previously believed after some artefacts were uncovered.

 History

 Formation

-After defeating the Melayu Kingdom in Sumatra in 1290, Singhasari became the most powerful kingdom in the region.
+After defeating the Melayu Kingdom in Sumatra in 1275, Singhasari became the most powerful kingdom in the region.
 Kublai Khan, the Khagan of the Mongol Empire and the Emperor of the Mongol-led Yuan dynasty of China, challenged Singhasari by sending emissaries demanding tribute.
 Kertanegara of Singhasari refused to pay the tribute, insulted Kublai's envoy, and challenged the Khan instead.
 In response, Kublai Khan sent a massive expedition of 1000 ships to Java in 1293.

 Mongol invasion

 By that time, Jayakatwang, the Adipati (Duke) of Kediri, a vassal state of Singhasari, had usurped and killed Kertanagara.
 After being pardoned by Jayakatwang with the aid of Madura's regent Arya Wiraraja, Kertanegara's son-in-law Raden Wijaya was given the land of Tarik timberland.
 He then opened the vast timberland and built a new settlement there.
 The village was named Majapahit, which was taken from the name of a fruit that had a bitter taste (maja is the fruit name and pahit means bitter).
 When the Yuan army sent by Kublai Khan arrived, Wijaya allied himself with the army to fight against Jayakatwang.
 Once Jayakatwang was destroyed, Raden Wijaya forced his allies to withdraw from Java by launching a surprise attack.
 The Yuan army had to withdraw in confusion as they were in hostile territory, with their ships being attacked by Javanese navy.
 It was also their last chance to catch the monsoon winds home; otherwise, they would have had to wait for another six months.